rohitagarwal-gkmit/retailpulse-docs/docs/technical/schema_design.md

 - `customer_name`: The customer's name (optional).
 - `grand_total`: The final amount the customer pays.
 - `created_by`: The user who made this bill.
+- `pdf_path`: Location where the PDF bill is stored.

 ---